Which branch of Configuration Manager should I use?

 - With active Software Assurance, you can install in-console updates for current branch versions.

-- There is no option to convert the current branch to a technical preview branch.
+- There's no option to convert the current branch to a technical preview branch.
 Technical preview branches are separate installations that don't require a license.

-- There is no option to convert your current branch to the long-term servicing branch (LTSB).
+- There's no option to convert your current branch to the long-term servicing branch (LTSB).
 You must uninstall the current branch and then install the LTSB as a new installation.

 Long-term servicing branch